Lucian-Adrian/Lucian-Adrian/README.md

 <h2>I am a Builder.</h2>
 </div>

 I am a software engineer and systems architect.
-My passion is not just writing code; it's crafting elegant, high-value, end-to-end systems that are superior by design. [cite: cv05.md]
+My passion is not just writing code; it's crafting elegant, high-value, end-to-end systems that are superior by design.

-This philosophy drives my work.
-Whether it's winning an AI bootcamp by building a functional prototype in a 3-day sprint [cite: cv05.md] or leading a team to 1st Place at Techstars [cite: cv05.md], I thrive on transforming complex challenges into tangible solutions.
+This philosophy drives my work as I thrive on transforming complex challenges into tangible solutions.

 I don't just build what's asked.
 I analyze the system, understand the user, and architect the right solution.